 Qualifying Exam (Paper and Oral)

-submission of the qualifying examination paper.
+The oral section of the qualifying examination will take place on Tuesday and Wednesday the week before Memorial Day.
 During the oral examination, the student will (1) present their qualifying exam paper (30 minute maximum) and (2) present their research progress (15 minute maximum).
 The qualifying examination committee will assess the student’s ability to debate the fundamental background, significance, and results of the research article(s) and the research plan, illustrate its importance within the research field, and demonstrate that he or she is able to integrate the knowledge gained in their coursework.
-The qualifying examination committee will consist of three members of the Graduate Group and the student’s advisor will not be present.
+The qualifying examination committee will consist of members of the Graduate Group and the student’s advisor will not be present.
 Any student who fails the oral examination has the option of retaking the examination within six weeks of their first attempt.
 Students failing the retake are not permitted to continue in the doctorate degree program and have the option of entering the Masters degree program.